Sydney's Aussie pride comes alive on 26 January 2018 for Australia Day. Onya, 'straya!

 - Australia Day flyover at 11:50am: Red Berets, Qantas and Russian Roolettes fly over Sydney Harbour.

 - Australia Day Harbour Parade at 12:45pm: 40 boats decked to the nines party on the water vying for the honour of "best dressed?".

 - Australia Day Regatta at 1:30pm: Now in its 182nd year, this regatta sees over 100 boats race around the harbour.

 Throughout the day there will also be festivals, activities and events in The Rocks, Barangaroo Reserve and the Overseas Passenger Terminal.

 Australia Day Sydney fireworks

-At 9pm, the fireworks fill the sky in a 15-minute demonstration of pyrotechnics, light installations and music.
-Some of the best vantage points for the fireworks are the Sydney Harbour foreshore and on a nearby cruise vessel.
+At 9pm, the fireworks fill the sky in a 15-minute demonstration of pyrotechnics, light installations, music and jet ski and flyboard prowess.
+Some of the best vantage points for the fireworks are First Fleet Park, Hickson Road Reserve, Circular Quay East, Overseas Passenger Terminal, Sydney Opera House western boardwalk and on a nearby cruise vessel.

 |Fireworks vantage points||What's happening?||Food and drink|

 |First Fleet Park||Warrane DJ stage from midday-6pm.||Food and drink for sale.
 No alcohol or glass.|